Highway 7 & Louisiana Avenue Interchangeupdated: Monday, September 08, 2014

 - As of March 24, C.S.
 McCrossan Construction, Inc. began occasionally starting work at 6 a.m. on the weekdays and at 7 a.m. on Saturdays.
 These extra hours will continue through November 2014.
 Note: pile driving will not begin before 7 a.m.
-After the unseasonably cold and snowy winter, crews will need the extra hours and Saturdays to complete the project on time.
 The noise will be from heavy construction equipment, trucks and excavators.

-- Hwy 7 traffic has switched over to the bypass and the Lake Street exit off of Hwy 7 is closed indefinitely.
+- The Lake Street exit off of Highway 7 is closed indefinitely.
 Map

 - Reconfigure West Lake Street and Walker Street